 Common Symptoms of Erb’s Palsy

-According to the American Association of Neuromuscular & Electrodiagnostic Medicine, between 1-2 of every 1,000 births result in brachial plexus injuries, which can lead to Erb’s Palsy.
-Theses children may experience temporary issues with muscle control in the neck, shoulder, and arm region, or, in more extreme cases, the child may suffer paralysis and permanent brachial nerve damage.
+According to the AANEM, between 1-2 of every 1,000 births result in brachial plexus injuries, which can lead to Erb’s palsy.
+These children may experience temporary issues with muscle control in the neck, shoulder, and arm region, or, in more extreme cases, the child may suffer paralysis and permanent brachial nerve damage.

 - Lack of mobility in the arm, causing it to fall limp or curled in along the baby’s side